rabbitmq/rabbitmq-website/versioned_docs/version-3.13/queues.md

  * [Consumer priorities](./consumer-priority)

-Most optional arguments can be dynamically changed after queue declaration but there are exceptions.
-For example, [queue type](./quorum-queues) (`x-queue-type`) and max number of [queue priorities](./priority) (`x-max-priority`) must be set at queue declaration time and cannot be changed after that.
+Some optional arguments are set at queue declaration time and remain immutable over the entire lifetime of the queue.
+Others can be dynamically changed after queue declaration via [policies](./parameters#policies).

-Optional queue arguments can be set in a couple of ways:
+Optional queue arguments can be set differently:

  * To groups of queues using [policies](./parameters#policies) (recommended)
  * On a per-queue basis when a queue is declared by a client